 When any mental health professional is first getting started in their career, one of the things they need to do is find their therapeutic voice.
 That therapeutic voice can vary a lot from one professional to another, and there’s a tendency to settle into and get very comfortable with it.
 Some people will use more clichéd therapist-speak statements and questions than others; I saw another blogger describe this as “shrinky stuff”.
 I’m thinking of things like: “How does that make you feel?”
 “What I hear you saying is…” “It sounds like you’re feeling…”

 I decided early on in my mental health nursing career that I wanted to avoid using therapist-speak as much as I could.
 It just didn’t feel natural for me, and felt like it would be a barrier to bringing my genuine self into interactions.
 That was later reinforced when I later became a patient as well.
 Excessive therapist-speak it just seemed contrived.
 Of course, it doesn’t mean that the therapist isn’t being genuine, but I just have a hard time getting past it.

 There are certain things in particular that grate on my nerves, both when I hear colleagues doing them and when I’m the client on the receiving end.
 My biggest pet peeve?
 Empathic statements worded as simple reflections drive me absolutely bonkers.

 What do I mean by this?
-Obviously empathy is a good thing, but there are different ways of demonstrating it.
-In psychiatrist Shawn Christopher Shea’s book Psychiatric Interviewing: The Art of Understanding, he described two different kinds of variance in empathic statement.
-One is level of intuition implied, ranging from reflecting back what the client said to getting deeper into underlying meaning.
+Obviously, empathy is a good thing, but there are different ways of demonstrating it.
+In psychiatrist Shawn Christopher Shea’s book Psychiatric Interviewing: The Art of Understanding, he described two different kinds of variance in empathic statements.
+One is the level of intuition implied, ranging from reflecting back what the client said to getting deeper into underlying meaning.
 The other level is the degree of certainty vs. hesitancy with regards to knowing the client’s experience that the clinician uses in their empathic statements